-According to Healthline, breastfeeding provides babies with all of their nutritional needs, from day one and supplies important antibodies made by the mother specifically for her child.
+According to Healthline, breastfeeding provides babies with all of their nutritional needs.
 It reduces risks for certain diseases such as digestive issues, allergies, eczema, etc. It also is beneficial to the mother by helping her uterus contract postpartum, reducing the risk of infection.

 If you would like to learn more about breastfeeding, there are support groups and lactation consultants available to help in your area.
 Visit the following: